 100% BPA Free Bathroom Products

-Slip-X Solutions is motivated by the growing concern related to BPAs in the home.
-Our goal is to produce bathroom products using a safer, 100% BPA free material alternative known as TPE, or thermoplastic elastomer.
+SlipX Solutions is motivated by the growing concern related to BPAs in the home, which is why we offer select bath mats made from 100% BPA free material alternative known as TPE, or thermoplastic elastomer.